 Improving treatments for patients by identifying early indicators of schizophrenia

-The Accelerating Medicines Partnership – Schizophrenia (AMP SCZ) is the first neuropsychiatric project of the landmark Accelerating Medicines Partnership (AMP) program, managed by the Foundation for the National Institutes of Health (FNIH).
-This major public-private partnership between NIH’s National Institute of Mental Health (NIMH), the FNIH and private partner organizations from industry and nonprofit sectors addresses the critical need for more effective treatments for individuals with schizophrenia and related mental health conditions.
-This 5-year, $99.5 million global effort harnesses the combined capabilities of its public and private partners to develop early interventions for individuals experiencing mental illnesses in the psychosis spectrum domain, and to improve their quality of life by reducing symptom burden.
+The Accelerating Medicines Partnership® (AMP®) Program Schizophrenia (AMP SCZ) is the first neuropsychiatric project of the landmark AMP program, managed by the Foundation for the National Institutes of Health.
+This major public-private partnership between NIH’s National Institute of Mental Health (NIMH) and private partner organizations from industry and nonprofit sectors addresses the critical need for more effective treatments for individuals with schizophrenia and related mental health conditions.
+The project harnesses the combined capabilities of its public and private partners to develop early interventions for individuals experiencing mental illnesses in the psychosis spectrum domain, and to improve their quality of life by reducing symptom burden.
 Detection and intervention before psychosis develops, when individuals are at clinical high risk (CHR) for psychosis, could attenuate, postpone, or even prevent the transition to psychosis and improve individuals’ clinical and functional outcomes.
 AMP SCZ aims to develop tools to better define early stages of risk and to predict the likelihood of progression to psychosis and other undesired outcomes such as anxiety, depression and substance use disorders.
 Such tools will help identify novel drug targets and enable clinical trials to test new pharmacologic interventions that may prevent or delay the onset of psychosis in at-risk patients.

 - European Medicines Agency (EMA)

 - U.S. Food and Drug Administration (FDA)

 - Otsuka Pharmaceutical Development & Commercialization, Inc.*